Global talent need to respect S’pore in 3 ways: NMP

 A winning global talent strategy must address both the practical and emotive aspects because Singapore is not a corporation but a country where local workers are citizens who call Singapore home, he said.

-The curriculum and guidelines for the programme, he added, could be designed by the National Integration Council (NIC), which was set up in 2009 to help the Government, community and private sector jointly foster integration.
+The curriculum and guidelines for the programme, he added, could be designed by the National Integration Council, which was set up in 2009 to help the Government, community and private sector jointly foster integration.

+“These flashpoints often lead to a backlash against our global talent policies.”

-Even as Singaporeans seek to help foreigners settle in, expatriates should also respect Singapore’s culture by adapting to local norms that may differ from those in their home countries, like respecting personal space, said Mr Thomas.
+Even as Singaporeans seek to help foreigners settle in, expatriates should also respect Singapore’s culture by adapting to local norms that may differ from those in their home countries, such as respecting personal space, said Mr Thomas.

 As for showing respect for Singaporeans’ capabilities, he said a culture of considering local talent first must be nurtured among both locals and foreigners with hiring responsibilities.